 In a recent meeting, a senior executive asked a product manager why they couldn’t deliver more of the features requested for an upcoming quarter.
-The PM replied, “I would, if I could just get another four developers.”
+The executive, offering support, said, “I’d be happy to just get you another four developers…”

-After 20 years in tech, across a wide array of web & mobile front- and back-end technologies, with everything from tiny startups to established, 200-year-old enterprises, I’ve seen this pattern emerge consistently – the underlying assumption that software development is the blocker.
+After 20+ years in Tech consulting, across a wide array of web & mobile front- and back-end technologies, with everything from tiny startups to established, 200-year-old enterprises, I’ve seen this pattern emerge consistently – the underlying assumption that software development is the blocker.

 And increasingly over the past 10 years, there’s been this hope that Agile would finally fix that problem.

 Twice the work in half the time…?

 I believe that software engineering shortages are not a cause but a symptom.

 We’ll look into where the real problem lies, why asking Agile to fix the problem has only created more issues. and where I believe the real solution lies.
 Product teams are tasked with delivering from time-sequenced roadmaps, typically made of a random series of stakeholder commitments.
 Planning is done in advance either every quarter (if teams are lucky), or up to a year or more in advance.
 After months of requirements gathering, when the work finally comes to the product team for action, it’s either been elaborated too far in advance in isolation from the team, or cryptically vague.

 Stakeholders then decry that teams aren’t moving fast enough because they’re unable to get these requests built and delivered at their arbitrarily-dictated roadmap cadence.

 Agile was tapped by the enterprise for one reason – To fix the development team’s efficiency problem.